smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing Help Prompts/index.md

 ## Configuring the Help Menu
 You can customize the help menu with your own title and/or menu options.
 If you don't customize these options, then the head unit's default menu will be used.

-If you wish to use an image, you should check the @![iOS]`sdlManager.systemCapabilityManager.defaultMainWindowCapability.imageFields`!@@![android, javaSE, javaEE]`// TODO`!@ for an `imageField.name` of `vrHelpItem` to see if that image is supported.
+If you wish to use an image, you should check the @![iOS]`sdlManager.systemCapabilityManager.defaultMainWindowCapability.imageFields`!@@![android, javaSE, javaEE]`sdlManager.getSystemCapabilityManager().getDefaultMainWindowCapability().getImageFields();`!@ for an `imageField.name` of `vrHelpItem` to see if that image is supported.
 If `vrHelpItem` is in the `imageFields` array, then it can be used.
 You will then need to upload the image using the file manager before using it in the request.
 See the [Uploading Images](Other SDL Features/Uploading Images) section for more information.

 @![iOS]
 ##### Objective-C